 The game has three campaigns that run between America, England, and Russia.
 You play as three different faceless soldiers, but the environment is the main character here.
 Each campaign has an amazing opening scene as well as some memorable moments like the escape on a Jeep in the American campaign, the gripping plane scene in the England campaign, and the tank scenes in the Russian campaign.
 There is never a dull moment in Offensive and everything from sound, great voice acting, and realistic sounding war effects bring together a riveting experience that I truly have not found in any other WWII game (even in later CoD games).

 Instead of trying to pack every scenario into one game (including weapons) we get some long battles that feel challenging, but not terribly hard.
 Some scenes can last up to 20 minutes (like the plane scene in the British campaign), but it holds you out just enough to make you feel the terror of war and a little helpless.
 Some battles require waiting a certain amount of time before reinforcements arrive and then a wonderful orchestral soundtrack picks up and makes it that much more intense.

-Mutliplayer would keep you coming back, but due to the age there is no one playing online ever so you have to stick to LAN.
-War games just aren’t like they used to be, and United Offensive shows how to put across the feeling of war as well as realistic feeling weapons.
+Multiplayer would keep you coming back, but due to the age, there is no one playing online ever so you have to stick to LAN.
+War games just aren’t like they used to be, and United Offensive shows how to put the feeling of war as well as realistic feeling weapons.
 United Offensive stands up graphically as well thanks to tiny details.
-The only thing dated are the low poly models, low resolution textures up close, and some static lighting.
+The only thing dated is the low poly models, low-resolution textures up close, and some static lighting.
 Most of the time you won’t notice because you’re sucked into the experience too much.
-If a game from 2004 can suck you in after playing modern war games then that really shows how much a games stands up.
+If a game from 2004 can suck you in after playing modern war games then that really shows how much a game stands up.